BRATS Logo - Bredhurst Receiving and Transmitting Society

 Make it fun

 Amateur Radio is a hobby and not a way of life.
-If your presentations are not fun then the students will not see the fun side of the hobby.
+See the fun side of the hobby.

 Intensity of courses

-You must properly judge how much information your students are capable of digesting before the next presentation comes along.
-This is not difficult at Foundation level as about 12 hour study should see a student well on the way to a pass but at Intermediate level it is suggested that a minimum of 36 hour study would be needed to be on tract for a pass - but the good instructor will judge what time interval must elapse between training presentations.
+You must properly judge how much information you are capable of digesting before the next section comes along.
+This is not difficult at Foundation level as about 12 hour study should see a student well on the way to a pass but at Intermediate level it is suggested that a minimum of 36 hour study would be needed to be on tract for a pass - but the good mentor will judge what time interval must elapse between self-training sections.

-As far as the ILC goes we found that students wanted a very slow approach - one presentation per month on a different topics backed up by questions asked over the internet email so that the student got one to one training to their needs.
-A total of 36 hours tutoring achieve a 100% pass rate at a recent exam.
+As far as the ILC goes we found that students wanted a very slow approach - one presentation per month on a different topics can backed up by questions asked over the internet email so that the student gets one to one mentoring to their needs.
+A total of 36 hours learning achieves a 100% pass rate at a recent exam.
 A few students wanted to accelerate their learning which is the second option.

-The study can be at presentations or by home study.
-Those students who want to move on with the course can do so at their own pace via the web site course.
-The students who need your greatest attention are those for whom the hobby is totally new to them and they may have great difficulty being able to remember what technical "words" mean.
+This study can be by learning at home.
+Those students who want to move on with the course can do so at their own pace via this web site course.
+The students who need the greatest attention are those for whom the hobby is totally new to them and they may have great difficulty being able to remember what technical "words" mean.

-When you are looking at setting up a course for the ALC then we consider that you will probably need of the order of 90 to 100 hours tutoring / home study so a course of 9 month would be considered a nice easy pace for students - remember they will all be to Intermediate Licence exam level and assuming that they have taken out an Intermediate licence can be putting into their amateur radio hobby much that they learn on the course (except the Advanced licence condition) and thus learn by doing.
+When we were looking at setting up a course for the ALC we considered that you will probably need of the order of 90 to 100 hours home study so a course of 9 month would be considered a nice easy pace for students - remember you will all be to Intermediate Licence exam level and assuming that they have taken out an Intermediate licence can be putting into their amateur radio hobby much that they learn on the course (except the Advanced licence condition) and thus learn by doing.

 Length of a course